 Does it cost anything to attend the Monday sessions?

-The Prairie Sangha has some expenses, such as renting the Quaker Meetinghouse each Monday, maintaining our website, and providing an occasional gift to a teacher or monastic community.
+The Prairie Sangha does have expenses, such as renting the Quaker Meetinghouse each Monday and maintaining our website.
 However, we are funded entirely through donations offered freely by those who choose to support the sangha financially.
 This practice is in accordance with the Theravada principle of dana, in which the Dharma is freely and generously offered with no expectation of payment or reward.

 We have dana baskets at the door of the meditation hall where you can make a gift if you so choose.

 We do not provide a recommendation for gift amounts.
 In accordance with the principle of dana, it is up to each individual to decide how much is appropriate to give.

 How else can I help?

 In addition to offering financial support, sangha members help out in many different ways:

 - Arriving early to help set up for the evening meditation and instruction.

 - Ringing chimes at the appointed times.

 - Staying a few minutes at the end to help put everything away.